amifaraj/amifaraj.github.io/index.md

 **ABOUT**

-I am working as a Graduate Reserach Assistant at [Department of Computer Science](https://www.boisestate.edu/coen-cs/) of [Boise State University](https://www.boisestate.edu/).
-I am pursuing my PhD degree on the Computer Science Emphasis under the supervision of [Dr. Michael Ekstrand](https://md.ekstrandom.net/).
-As an active member of the People and Information Research Team [(PIReT)](http://piret.info/), I participate in paper discussions and work on collaborative research projects.
+I am working as Applied Scientist 2 at Microsoft.
+I graduated from the [Department of Computer Science](https://www.boisestate.edu/coen-cs/) of [Boise State University](https://www.boisestate.edu/) and I completed my PhD degree on the Computer Science Emphasis under the supervision of [Dr. Michael Ekstrand](https://md.ekstrandom.net/).
+During my PhD, I was a part of People and Information Research Team [(PIReT)](http://piret.info/) where I participate in paper discussions and work on collaborative research projects.

 After completing my Bachelor's degree from [Department of Computer Science and Engineering](http://www.cse.du.ac.bd/) of [University of Dhaka](https://www.du.ac.bd/), I moved from Bangladesh to USA to start my PhD journey.